-Pastina Chicken Soup — Italian Childhood Memories
+Pastina Soup — Italian Childhood Memories

-Here’s a soup that is near and dear to my heart.
-One that evokes childhood memories of my mother’s cooking.
-Pastina Chicken Soup brings back precious Italian childhood memories in her cucina.
-It also reminds me of something comforting and made with love.
+Italian Pastina Soup is lovingly known as “Italian Penicillin Soup” is a delicious and delicate soup that’s near and dear to my heart and other Italians.
+Pastina is the ultimate Italian comfort food that evokes childhood memories of my mother’s cooking.
+Pastina Soup brings back precious feelings of nostalgia from my family’s Italian 🇮🇹 cucina.
+Comfort made with love.
 Why?
-Because if you make my homemade chicken broth from scratch, it’s a labor of love (in the beginning) and a snap to put together with the teeny, tiny pastina noodles!
+Because making homemade chicken broth from scratch is a labor of love (in the beginning) and a snap to put together later with the teeny, tiny pastina noodles!
 Mmmmm!

 Made with homemade chicken broth, it’s extremely easy to prepare and will warm not only your heart but also your children’s hearts.
 However, I say that this is easy with the caveat that simplicity comes after the broth is made.

 Yes, you can buy the canned variety of chicken broth, especially when you are in a pinch for time.
 But there is nothing, absolutely nothing compared to homemade chicken broth.
 And it’s really not that hard to make.
 Trust me!

 My mother made her version of chicken noodle soup with homemade chicken broth and tiny, tiny little pasta shaped in the form of stars . . . known as ‘pastina‘.
 This recipe represents the ‘cucina povera‘ (poor food) that my relatives ate in the harsh environment of the Italian mountains in the 19th and 20th centuries prior to moving to America.